pulumi/docs/content/blog/deploying-a-pern-stack-application-to-aws/index.md

 $ pulumi new aws-typescript
 ```

 This tutorial was written for the [aws-pern-voting-app example](https://github.com/pulumi/examples/tree/vova/aws-pern-voting-app/aws-pern-voting-app) but will work with any other PERN stack application.
-The example uses two folders to hold the client and server tiers, and a Dockerfile in each to turn both into images that can be run on AWS.
+The example uses two folders to hold the client and server tiers and a Dockerfile that builds images that run as containers in AWS.

-As the specific code for the application can vary widely, the most important part of our project is the infrastructure.
-We require several configuration variables, which we set using `pulumi config set`.
-They are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and the region of our database.
+To deploy our PERN stack, the project requires several configuration variables, which we set using `pulumi config set`.
+The variables are used to configure the PostgreSQL admin account, a user account for initializing the schema and table, and the region of our database.

 ```bash
 $ pulumi config set sql-admin-name <NAME>